raspberrypilearning/nix-python-gps/en/step_1.md

 	cat /dev/ttyACM0
 	```

-- You should now see a continuous stream of data from the device, looking similar to this:
+- You should now see a continuous stream of data from the device, similar to this:

 ```
 $GPRMC,,V,,,,,,,,,,N*53